microsoft/live-share/docs/quickstart/join.md

 By downloading and using Visual Studio Live Share, you agree to the [license terms](https://aka.ms/vsls-license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
 See [troubleshooting](../troubleshooting.md) if you run into problems.

-### 2. [Optional] Join as a read-only guest in VS Code
+## 2. [Optional] Join as a read-only guest in VS Code

 In VS Code, after installing the Live Share extension, restarting, and waiting for dependencies to finish installing, you can jump in and join a collaboration session as a read-only guest.

+> [!NOTE]
->**Note:** If you want to make edits to the code you are joining, you'll need to [sign in](../quickstart/join.md#3-Sign-in).
+> If you want to make edits to the code you are joining, you'll need to [sign in](../quickstart/join.md#3-Sign-in).

 Open (or re-open) the invite link in a browser, and you will get a notification that the browser wants to launch VS Code.
 Let it launch, and it'll start connecting to the collaboration session.

 When VS Code launches, you'll get a toast notification asking to sign in.
 Select "Continue as read-only guest" to join the session.

 ![Join as session as a read-only guest toast](../media/vscode-read-only-guest.png)